* Iran in diplomatic spotlight as it hosts global summit

 * Says U.S. policies have failed to isolate it

-* Over 30 heads of state, UN chief to attend Tehran meeting
+* More than 30 heads of state to attend

 * Syria could expose divisions between members